Kamran Hossain Chowdhury: Personal life and death

-Chowdhury was married to the late Shusmita Amin Chowdhury (Dina), a prominent Dhaka socialite, English teacher and Rabindra Sangeet singer.
-Their eldest son Umran Chowdhury is a lawyer, historian, and columnist.
-They have a younger son, Ayman.

-Chowdhury was the nephew of Major General Nazirul Aziz Chishti, who was the Principal Staff Officer of the Bangladesh Armed Forces.
-His elder brother Imran Hossain Chowdhury was the first elected chairman of the Faridpur Sadar Upazila.
-Chowdhury's wife was the eldest daughter of Nurul Amin Khan, who was the Managing Director of the Jamuna Oil Company.
-Chowdhury's wife was the niece of Nurul Momen Khan (Mihir), the first Director-General of National Security Intelligence; A. R. Khandaker, former Inspector General of Police; and Niaz Mahmood Khan (Bobby), an independence activist.
+Chowdhury was married to Shusmita Amin Chowdhury (Dina) (d.
+2022), a Dhaka socialite, English teacher, and Rabindra Sangeet singer.
+She was the eldest daughter of Nurul Amin Khan, a former managing director of the Jamuna Oil Company and a niece of Nurul Momen Khan Mihir (d.
+1992), the first Director-General of National Security Intelligence, Abdur Raquib Khandaker, a former Inspector General of Police, and Niaz Mahmood Khan (Bobby), an independence activist.

+Chowdhury and Shusmita had two sons, Umran Chowdhury, a lawyer, historian, and columnist, and Ayman Chowdhury.

+Chowdhury's elder brother, Imran Hossain Chowdhury, was the first elected chairman of the Faridpur Sadar Upazila.

 Chowdhury died from heart disease on 4 December 2024, at the age of 72.